configcat/configcat-publicapi-go-client/docs/UpdateValueModel.md

 `func (o *UpdateValueModel) UnsetDoubleValue()`

 UnsetDoubleValue ensures that no value is present for DoubleValue, not even an explicit nil
+### GetPredefinedVariationId

+`func (o *UpdateValueModel) GetPredefinedVariationId() string`

+GetPredefinedVariationId returns the PredefinedVariationId field if non-nil, zero value otherwise.

+### GetPredefinedVariationIdOk

+`func (o *UpdateValueModel) GetPredefinedVariationIdOk() (*string, bool)`

+GetPredefinedVariationIdOk returns a tuple with the PredefinedVariationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPredefinedVariationId

+`func (o *UpdateValueModel) SetPredefinedVariationId(v string)`

+SetPredefinedVariationId sets PredefinedVariationId field to given value.

+### HasPredefinedVariationId

+`func (o *UpdateValueModel) HasPredefinedVariationId() bool`

+HasPredefinedVariationId returns a boolean if a field has been set.

+### SetPredefinedVariationIdNil

+`func (o *UpdateValueModel) SetPredefinedVariationIdNil(b bool)`

+ SetPredefinedVariationIdNil sets the value for PredefinedVariationId to be an explicit nil

+### UnsetPredefinedVariationId
+`func (o *UpdateValueModel) UnsetPredefinedVariationId()`

+UnsetPredefinedVariationId ensures that no value is present for PredefinedVariationId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)